theam/aday-ondemand-loop/docs/guide/content/admin.md

 Create one or more `.yml` files in the directory: `/etc/loop/config/loop.d`

-Each file should contain a simple key-value structure where the keys match the configuration property names (e.g. `download_root`, `zenodo_enabled`).
+Each file should contain a simple key-value structure where the keys match the configuration property names (e.g. `download_root`).
 These files are loaded **once at application startup**, so any changes require a restart.

 #### 2. Environment Variables